DevExpress-Examples/dashboard-blazor-server-app-get-started/readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T989583)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Dashboard for Blazor Server - Configuration for .NET 5
+# Dashboard for Blazor Server - Add a Web Dashboard for .NET 5

 This project demonstrates how you can incorporate a DevExpress Dashboard component into a [Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-5.0#blazor-server) application.
 Use it as a template when you need to create a similar web application.
+The example applies to framework .NET 5.

 The Dashboard component wraps the JavaScript [DashboardControl](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControl) and uses an ASP.NET Core backend with the Dashboard Controller to handle client data requests.